JuWeber99/InnerTxn_PytealTutorial/article.md

 ```

-As *Bobs* Transaction group gets sucessfully send to the contract, the contract executes the logic assigned to `on_algo_hand_in`, because of the note and the group size.
+As *Bobs* Transaction group gets successfully send to the contract, the contract executes the logic assigned to `on_algo_hand_in`, because of the note and the group size.

 ```
  [ Global.group_size() == Int(2),